top of page

 Community Outreach

 Part of CAC's mission is to prevent abuse against children.
 Education and training are two of the best defenses against child abuse.
 Our goal is to raise awareness and share our expertise in the field of childhood trauma.
-We offer one-hour-long presentations, and some fees may apply for presentation costs.
+We offer hour-long presentations, and speaker fees may apply for some presentations.

 Our Community Education and Outreach programs cover a wide range of topics related to children's exposure to violence and keeping them safe.
 We are happy to work with you to develop presentations specific to your needs, so please let us know if you have additional training requirements.

-If you would like more information on education and training, please email Director of Clinical Services, Kate Schultz kschultz@cachelps.org
+If you would like more information on education and training, please email Director of Mental Health Services, Kate Schultz, kschultz@cachelps.org.

 Presentation Themes